bonitasoft/bonita-doc/md/expressions-and-scripts.md

 For documents, you should use the [document type](documents.md) provided in the Studio and the associated [operations](operations.md) related to this document type.
 For business objects, you should use the [BDM type](define-and-deploy-the-bdm.md) provided in the Studio and the associated [operations](operations.md) related to this BDM type.
+For other use case you may want to use a [connector](connectors-overview.md) to perform those write operations.